billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDbQj5IxxXslqfOl4Qv5Ux0RNbofCVy5EWbkosc2AnDj6XAFZSdLNwlPG1qnckhuWCeHveWmJAU80G9d4eTvV/W4bKOE8jj0iqVCFHLXdgOlbO+WQgpVDKjhAnRlaJfPNiLvAn0yNr/Sj1ESbMzBwNK4bjTBCMOalvq/NUqz+3bcewdlc3gDunvdmGf4RbfUydZ73rhO0Bg/r+u7NWT1pghcFW/E/E9f6OavBzyHRSSP0MJQYx3bnmgpFcmZlz/3O0gUaxLGXAmFAsaYxAZ7iZXz8AWw2DmcaNlf+lyAYOQ2TGVaZ4VAUwDQE/8u4zFaX+HooUScgTY3oUztIHFDFgyu6Q4N6ILj/aujnSiuv5fW9PiQ70Jce78IMTAlRSqVeBxRgK8Di5eHECFOH+chNp9UhThw+ZO4dHBwxngdZcbd7xmX3hczS1DnYgtOKUIWzx6rUGrN1wsMsdJS4GAWHvhtWMZITqvg4XXEsMdFtKZ8pJj8O8qjNyPEmfYg1upVmoGufcCCbIRY0CKzBeer3hpqD74EcGyB0TJmeHQezCMsmdBW9DJNPDtCfL/zMMXyqtyjsddkl8AbloZmlkgHDLtSscfWeLtMMX1DkT13LoekjL11ZCOMU5vAWvKiJGxU0NRFRStHU/AIpRqDBtD+VFPRWa0javzgXZTr3ALQun5jQ== billyle@mbp.local
 ```

-Highlight all of the output and paste it into the modal and then click save.
+Highlight all the output and then paste it into the modal and then click save.

 After that, you will want to review your Hetzner configuration before you complete the transaction.
 If all looks okay, go ahead and
 create it.
 It will take less than a minute to spin up your new server.
 If you mess up, you can always delete the server and start a new one since they charge by the hour.